TodePond/DreamBerd/README.md

 In response to some recent criticism about this design decision, we would like to remind you that this is part of the JavaScript specification, and therefore - out of our control.

-## WWPSMDFOSAJLUAAHNIAVWX
+## DB2X

-You can embed WWPSMDFOSAJLUAAHNIAVWX in DreamBerd 2.
+You can embed DB2X in DreamBerd 2.
 It's just DreamBerd 2, and it's also just HTML.

 ```java
 funct App() => {